Afatinib Side Effects

 Applies to afatinib: oral tablet

-You should check with your doctor immediately if any of these side effects occur when taking afatinib:More common:
+Check with your doctor immediately if any of the following side effects occur while taking afatinib:More common

 - Bloody or cloudy urine